Your PayPal receipt is your confirmation that we have received your order. Stock availability and shipping volume can delay shipping.

 The receive function sends random five character mixed letter, number, and punctuation code groups.
-There is also an optional setting for Farnsworth character spacing.

 The standalone through hole kit has all the components except a user supplied CR2032 coin battery that mounts in the pcb battery holder.
 On a difficulty scale of 1 to 5, 5 being the most difficult, this is rated at 2.
 Assembly time should be less than an hour, depending on experience.

 Click here for assembly manual